 In the winter of 2004 we began a small-scale extrasolar planet survey at KPNO using the DFDI approach.
-This program is designed to detect new planets with short orbital periods (< 10 days).
-Targets were chosen primarily from the Nstar catalogue (Gray et al. 2003), selecting dwarf stars of type FGK with 7.8 < V < 9.
-Stars that were known to be fast rotators or had high activity indicators were removed from the sample, as were any known visual doubles or variables.
-Since studies have shown a strong correlation between frequency of planetary systems and high metallicity in the star (e.g., Gonzalez 1997; Reid 2002; Santos et al. 2004; Fischer & Valenti 2005), we selected relatively high metallicity stars ([M/H]>0.0.) to increase the planet detection efficiency.
+This program is designed to detect new planets with short orbital periods (<10 days).
+Targets were chosen primarily from the Nstar catalog (Gray et al. 2003), selecting dwarf stars of type FGK with 7.8 < V < 9.
+Stars that were known to be fast rotators or had high-activity indicators were removed from the sample, as were any known visual doubles or variables.
+Since studies have shown a strong correlation between the frequency of planetary systems and high metallicity in the star (e.g., Gonzalez 1997; Reid 2002; Santos et al. 2004; Fischer & Valenti 2005), we selected relatively high metallicity stars ([M/H] > 0.0) to increase the planet detection efficiency.

-Below we present a brief outline of the DFDI instrument, ET, of which a more detailed description can be found in van Eyken et al (2004b).
-ET includes a single object fiber feed system, a Michelson type interferometer with a fixed optical delay in one of the arms, a spectrograph with a Volume Phase Holographic (VPH) grating, and a $4k\times4k$ CCD camera with 15 μ m pixels.
-An optical fiber with a 200 μ m core diameter (2.5" on the sky) is fed by an f/8 beam from the KPNO 0.9 m coudé feed or 2.1 m telescope (both telescopes are housed in the same enclosure and feed the same spectrograph, so the instrument does not have to be relocated).
+Below we present a brief outline of the exoplanet tracker, of which a more detailed description can be found in van Eyken et al. (2004b).
+ET includes a single object fiber feed system, a Michelson-type interferometer with a fixed optical delay in one of the arms, a spectrograph with a volume phase holographic (VPH) grating, and a 4K \times 4K CCD camera with 15 μ m pixels.
+An optical fiber with a 200 μ m core diameter (2".5 on the sky) is fed by an f/8 beam from the KPNO 0.9 m coudé feed or 2.1 m telescope (both telescopes are housed in the same enclosure and feed the same spectrograph, so the instrument does not have to be relocated).
 The fiber has an f/6 output beam.
-ET is designed to operate from 5000-5640 Å and has a spectral resolving power of $\sim 5,100$.
+ET is designed to operate from 5000 to 5640 Å and has a spectral resolving power of \sim 5100.
 A resolution element is sampled by 6.7 pixels in the dispersion direction.
-Each fringe is sampled by ~ 58 pixels in the slit direction; this range usually includes ~ 5 periods of fringing.
-The VPH grating is a Dickson type design, which produces a 92% peak grating efficiency but with a limited grating operation band of ~ 600 Å. The CCD camera was purchased from Spectral Instrument Inc. The detector is a back-illuminated CCD with $\sim 90\%$ quantum efficiency in the ET operating wavelengths.
+Each fringe is sampled by \sim 58 pixels in the slit direction; this range usually includes \sim 5 periods of fringing.
+The VPH grating is a Dickson-type design, which produces a 92% peak grating efficiency but with a limited grating operation band of \sim 600 Å. The CCD camera was purchased from Spectral Instrument, Inc. The detector is a back-illuminated CCD with $\sim 90\%$ quantum efficiency in the ET operating wavelengths.

 The measured instrument throughput from the fiber output to the detector is 49%.
-The overall average detection efficiency, including the telescope, seeing, fiber, instrument and detection losses, is 18% under typical seeing conditions ($\sim 1.5''$) at the KPNO coudé feed/2.1 m.
+The overall average detection efficiency, including the telescope, seeing, fiber, instrument, and detection losses is 18% under typical seeing conditions (~1.75) at the KPNO coudé feed/2.1 m.
 An iodine vapor glass cell 150 mm long and 50 mm in diameter is used as a Doppler zero-velocity reference.
-The cell temperature is stabilized to $60 \pm 0.1^{\circ}$ C. Since 2003, we have been able to recover the expected RV signatures of known planets routinely with the ET instrument (see Figure 1) and have obtained short term (two day) precision as high as 3.6 m s-1 (photon noise limited) on the bright RV stable star 36 UMa (van Eyken et al. 2004b).
-The instrument long term precision has not been well chacterized yet.
-The preliminary RV measurements over two months show that the instrument is at least stable to $\sim 13 \text{ m s}^{-1}$.
+The cell temperature is stabilized to $60^{\circ}\text{C} \pm 0.1^{\circ}\text{C}$.
+Since 2003, we have been able to recover the expected RV signatures of known planets routinely with the ET instrument (see Fig. 1) and have obtained short-term (2 day) precision as high as 3.6 m s $^{-1}$ (photon noise-limited) on the bright RV stable star 36 UMa (van Eyken et al. 2004b).
+The instrument long-term precision has not been well characterized yet.
+The preliminary RV measurements over 2 months show that the instrument is at least stable to $\sim 13 \text{ m s}^{-1}$.